patrick-blom/firefly_luciferin_wiki/Quick-start.md

 3) A WS2812B LED strip
 4) A power supply for the LED strip
 5) An Home Automation system ex: Home Assistant, OpenHAB, ecc. (optional, not strictly needed)

+## Install the firmware on your microcontroller
+`ESP8266 or ESP32` are the preferred microcontrollers and have their own ready to use firmware, if you want to use another microcontroller you can build your own firmware.